GeraldWie/ComfyUI-I2I-slim/README.md

 # ComfyUI I2I-Slim

-A lightweight subset of the custom nodes originally developed by [ManglerFTW](https://github.com/ManglerFTW/ComfyI2I) for performing image-to-image tasks in ComfyUI.
+A lightweight version of the custom nodes originally developed by [ManglerFTW](https://github.com/ManglerFTW/ComfyI2I) for performing image-to-image tasks in ComfyUI.

-This slim version includes only the following nodes:
+This slimmed-down version **removes the ComfyShop feature** and includes only the following core nodes:

+---

-## ✂️ Inpaint Segments Node
+## ✂️ Cut – Inpaint Segments

-This node segments and crops both your image and mask based on the bounding boxes of each mask region.
-It then resizes each cropped segment to 1024×1024 (or a custom size you define).
+Segments and crops your image and mask based on the bounding boxes of each mask region.
+Each segment is then resized to 1024×1024 (or a custom size you define).

+---

-## 📌 Combine and Paste Node
+## 📌 Paste – Combine and Paste

-This node takes the newly generated images (e.g., from the VAE Decode node), resizes them to match the original mask bounding boxes, and pastes them back into the original image at the correct locations.
+Takes generated images (e.g. from the VAE Decode node), resizes them to match the original mask regions, and pastes them back into the original image at the correct location.

+---

+## 🧩 Segment – Mask Ops

+Performs various operations on a mask, which can be created from an image or a text prompt.
+Includes options like blur, invert, levels adjustment, and region separation.

+---

+## 🎨 Color Transfer

+Transfers the color palette of one image to another.
+Supports palette matching, blending, and optional luminance preservation.

+---

 ## 🚀 Installation

-1. Drop this folder into `ComfyUI/custom_nodes/`
+1. Copy this folder into `ComfyUI/custom_nodes/`
-2. Install required packages:
+2. Install the required packages:

    ```bash
    pip install -r requirements.txt